-On behalf of the Board of Directors, I would like to invite you to attend Denison's annual meeting of shareholders on Thursday, May 5, 2016 in the Kingsway Room at the InterContinental Toronto Centre, 225 Front Street West, Toronto, Ontario, Canada.
-In addition to the business of the meeting set out in the attached Management Information Circular, we will report on Denison's performance in 2015 and our plans for the future of Denison.
-You will also have an opportunity to meet with and ask questions of management and the Board of Directors.
+On behalf of the Board of Directors, I would like to invite you to attend Denison's annual meeting of shareholders on Wednesday, May 3, 2017 at the offices of Blake, Cassels & Graydon LLP, 199 Bay Street, Suite 4000, Commerce Court West, Toronto, Ontario, Canada.
+In addition to the business of the meeting set out in the attached Management Information Circular, we will report on Denison's performance in 2016 and our plans for the future of Denison.
+You will also have an opportunity to meet with and ask questions of management and members of the Board of Directors.